-They feature duvet tabs, which keep the comforter in place in the duvet cover.
-They also feature end to end box construction which keeps the poly fill evenly distributed.
+They feature duvet tabs, which keep the comforter in place inside of the duvet cover.
+They also feature end-to-end box construction which keeps the polyfill evenly distributed.

 A duvet cover isn’t just a stylish cover for a comforter, it’s also your first line of defense.